varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 explicitly declares its own layout).

-If your site defines multiple default layouts, say `PageLayout` for `com.mysite.pages` and `BlogLayout` for `com.mysite.pages.blog`, then the most relevant one will apply.
+If your site defines multiple default layouts, say `PageLayout` for `com.mysite.pages` and `BlogLayout` for `com.mysite.pages.blog`, then the most specific one will apply.
 In other words, `BlogLayout` would take precedence over `PageLayout` for all pages under the `blog` subpackage, while everything else would use `PageLayout`.

 ### Extending layouts